-Costs went down by 6.5%, which was substantially the same as the decline in revenues. fixed industrial costs, in particular, have fallen thanks to the ongoing reorganisation of the Group's production structure, whereas distribution costs have been cut thanks to rationalisation of transport, administration and other operating costs mainly thanks the measures taken to hold down labour costs.
+Costs went down by 6.5%, which was substantially the same as the decline in revenues.
+Fixed industrial costs, in particular, have fallen thanks to the ongoing reorganisation of the Group's production structure, whereas distribution costs have been cut thanks to rationalisation of transport, administration and other operating costs mainly thanks the measures taken to hold down labour costs.

-Consolidated EBITDA amounted to € 59.8 million, an improvement on € 55.1 million in 2013.
+Consolidated EBITDA amounted to € 59.8 million, with respect to an improvement on € 55.1 million in 2013.